 There are a number of measures you can take to best prevent future herpes outbreaks:

 - -Stay rested to support a strong immune system

 - -Eat nutritious foods to support your body’s innate healing response

 - -Manage stress

-Luminance RED nourishes the skin with red light, which is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
+Luminance RED nourishes the skin with powerful light treatment, which is metabolized to accelerate the body’s healing process and strengthen its defenses against future attacks.
 Regular use of Luminance RED not only shortens the healing time of active outbreaks, but it can also help to prevent future outbreaks altogether!